Finn's Aiko Solar Panels Review & Verdict

 Monofacial or Bifacial

 Aiko makes monofacial and bifacial panels.
-Monofacial ones use light that strikes the front of the panel, while bifacial ones can use light from the front or back.
+Monofacial ones use light that strikes the front of the panel, while bifacial ones can use light from the front and back.
 The Neostar and Comet panels come in both types, while Stellar panels are all bifacial.

 High Efficiency